 Deploy a resource forest topology

-The following sections provide guidance on how to configure an environment that has multiple forests in a resource/user forest model to provide Skype for Business functionality in a hybrid scenario.
+The following sections describe how to configure an environment that has multiple forests in a resource/user forest model to provide functionality in a hybrid scenario.

 Multiple user forests are supported.
 Keep the following in mind:

-For supported versions of Lync Server and Skype for Business Server in a hybrid configuration, see Server version requirements in Plan hybrid connectivity between Skype for Business Server and Office 365.
+For supported versions of Lync Server and Skype for Business Server in a hybrid configuration, see Plan hybrid connectivity.

 Exchange Server can be deployed in one or more forests, which may or may not include the forest containing Skype for Business Server.
 Make sure you have applied the latest Cumulative Update.